whisthq/whist/.github/actions/README.md

 The Action setup doesn't need to be any complex than this.
 We're really just defining inputs and outputs, and letting GitHub know we're using Docker.
 There are just two slighty odd GitHub Actions rules to know:

-1. `inputs` are only be made available to your Docker process as environment variables.
+1. `inputs` are only made available to your Docker process as environment variables.
 They'll be capitalized and prefixed with `INPUT_`.
-In this example, we'll be handed our `secrets` input through the environment variable `INPUT_SECRETS`.
+In this example, our Docker container will be handed our `secrets` input through the environment variable `INPUT_SECRETS`.
 2. `outputs` receives data from your Docker process through stdout, and the data must be printed in this format: `::set-output name=<output name>::<value>`.
 When we call our process in the next section, we'll `echo` our output into this string, like so: `echo "::set-output name=config::$(<run-process-command>)".`

 ## Setting up a Dockerfile

 Our `Dockerfile` is going to setup all the resources that our program needs to run.
 While `action.yml` is only relevant for GitHub's Actions runner during deployment, our `Dockerfile` needs to do double duty.
 We want to write a single `Dockerfile` that we can deploy to GitHub Actions, as well as build and run locally.
 This will give us a consistent environment to develop in.
 We can write a program that runs in the container and needs no knowledge of GitHub's context, or its strange `input` and `output` needs.

 Think of this `Dockerfile` as a "wrapper" that will provide your program with everything it needs.
-It's job will be to fetch dependencies, make sure files are in the right place.
+Its job will be to fetch dependencies, make sure files are in the right place.
 It will also translate the Action `input` into generic arguments that your program will expect, and it will transform your program's result into the `output` syntax that GitHub Actions expects.
 If this is done correctly, you'll have a completely reproducible environment in which you can run any program at all, without having to modify that program to work with GitHub.

 ### Our general-purpose Python program